 - Drink plenty of water to stay hydrated and maintain body function.
 Remember also that water can serve as a healthy substitute for other beverages that add unnecessary calories.

 - Be active.
-Take the stairs instead of the elevator, park at the end of the block and walk or walk around the block several times a day to help keep the appetite in check, boost energy and
+Take the stairs instead of the elevator, park at the end of the block and walk or walk around the block several times a day to help keep the appetite in check, boost energy and reduce stress.

 - Strive to maintain a consistent sleep schedule.
 Too much -- or too little -- sleep can upset the body´s rhythm.